r00k/blog/_posts/2016-1-19-compared-to-what.md

 The places in space that Mary and John "occupy" are known as referrants, and the whole concept is known as indexing.
 In ASL, this idea replaces pronouns like "he", "she", and "it".

-When I first learned this concept, it tickled my brain in such a delightful way.
+When I first learned this concept, it really tickled my brain.
 I loved discovering that language could vary in a dimension I'd never even considered.

+## Building a plane

 For the first part of my life, language had been a single point.
 I knew English, and nothing else.
 Everything I knew about language was things that were true about English.

-I learned Spanish next, and became aware that some languages use different verb endings depending on how well you know the person you're speaking to.
+I learned Spanish next, and discovered that some languages give every noun a gender.
+Madness!

 My single point of knowledge had expanded into a line.
 On one side, English was like this.
 On the other, Spanish was like that.